AdaCore/training_material/courses/spark_essentials/040_spark_tools/88_spark_tools.lab.rst

 - Find the :filename:`spark_tools` directory in  the :filename:`labs` folder

-   + You can copy it locally, or work with it in-place
+   + Can copy it locally, or work with it in place

-- In :filename:`prompt` folder, open the project :filename:`default.gpr` in :toolname:`GNAT Studio`
+- In :filename:`prompt` folder, open project :filename:`default.gpr` in :toolname:`GNAT Studio`

-   + Or, on the command-line, do :command:`gnatstudio -P default.gpr`
+   + Or, on the command-line: :command:`gnatstudio -P default.gpr`

 - Unfold the source code directory (.) in the project pane